This post may include affiliate links; see our disclosure policy.

 - Butter

-How to zest a lime
+How to Zest a Lime

 This lime curd recipe calls for 2 teaspoons of lime zest, which is about the amount in 1 medium lime.
-The best way to zest is not with a zester: it’s with a microplane!
-It’s a handheld metal plate with sharp holes in it, and it’s faster and more consistent than a zester.
+The best way to zest is not with a zester; it’s with a microplane!
+It’s a handheld metal plate with sharp holes, and it’s faster and more consistent than a zester.
 You can also use a box grater for the same effect.
-Here’s how to zest a lime with a microplane (or fine holes on a box grater):

-- Hold the microplane in one hand, place one end on a flat surface and hold it at an angle.
+- Hold the microplane in one hand, place one end on a flat surface, and hold it at an angle.

 - Gradually turn the lime until all green parts of the peel have been removed.

 Lime curd is made with the same method as lemon curd.
 While the idea is quick and simple, it’s notoriously difficult to get perfect.
-It’s easy to come away with a thin curd or a split curd, due to undercooking or overcooking it.
+It’s easy to end up with a thin or split curd due to under- or overcooking.
 The best way to avoid this?
 Use a food thermometer.
-Here’s how to make lime curd (or jump to the recipe below):

 - Whisk: In a medium saucepan, whisk the eggs, sugar, lime juice, and lime zest.